Here at OraWellness, we talk a lot about the importance of feedback loops to help us successfully address gum disease.

 Gum pockets start at 1 mm deep and as the infection progresses over months and years, the pockets become deeper.

 2. What specific areas are most infected

-By knowing what specific areas are most challenged, we can focus our home care to address those areas of greatest stress.
+Once we know what specific areas are most challenged, we can focus our home care to address those areas.

-3. Knowing the actual depth measurement (in millimeters) is critically important to be able to determine how to best plan your home care habits.
-If the measurements are greater than 4mm deep, you’re going to need specialized tools and education to know how to most effectively address this issue.
+Knowing the actual depth measurement (in millimeters) is critically important to be able to determine how to best plan your home care habits.
+If the measurements are greater than 4 mm deep, you’re going to need specialized tools and education to be able to effectively address this issue.

 Why it’s important to request a copy of your test to take home

 While it’s great for your dentist to have a record of the depth of your gum pockets, this information is much more precious to have in the hands of someone empowered to take greater care of their oral health.

 After all, the dentist isn’t the one who is going to be making sure to disrupt and disorganize the thug bugs that are implicated with gum disease on a daily basis through their diligent home care.
 You are.

 Having a recent record of your gum pocket depths provides you a powerful view of exactly what areas around which teeth need the most attention.